tensorpack/tensorpack/examples/ImageNetModels/README.md

  | No Normalization                          | Batch Normalization | Group Normalization |
  |:------------------------------------------|---------------------|--------------------:|
  | 29~30% (large variation with random seed) | 28%                 |               27.6% |

+ Note that the purpose of this experiment in the paper is not to claim GroupNorm is better than BatchNorm, therefore the training settings and hyperpameters have not been individually tuned for best accuracy.

 ### ResNet